March 5, 2019

 Arata Isozaki Wins 2019 Pritzker Architecture Prize

-Isozaki has been prolific, with a career that began in Post-War Japan and produced over 100 buildings on multiple continents.
+Isozaki has been prolific, with a career that began in Post-War Japan but has surpassed six decades and produced over one hundred buildings on multiple continents.

 Today, the Pritzker Architecture Prize named its 42nd laureate: Japanese architect, planner, and theorist Arata Isozaki.